Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Introduction

 \subsection{Our contribution and techniques}

-We study a very simple but fundamental \emph{hybrid social choice} setting with two competing bidders $A$ and $B$, and a single expert with cardinal preferences over the three options of selling to bidder $A$, selling to bidder $B$, or not selling at all.
+We study a very simple but fundamental \emph{hybrid social choice} setting with two competing {\em bidders} $A$ and $B$, and a single {\em expert} with cardinal preferences over the three options of selling to bidder $A$, selling to bidder $B$, or not selling at all.
 A mechanism takes as input the bids and the expert's preferences, and decides one of the three options as outcome.
 In general, mechanisms are {\em randomized}; for a given input, they select the outcome using a probability distribution (or {\em lottery}) over the three options.

-We consider mechanisms that can be ``truthfully implemented'' as follows.
-First, the outcome of the mechanism is complemented with payments that are imposed to the bidders.
-Then, the lottery and the payments should be such that the expert is incentivized to report her true preferences in order to maximize her (expected) value for the outcome and the bidders are incentivized to report their true values as bids in order to maximize their utility, i.e., their expected value for the outcome minus their payment to the mechanism.
-In the following, we refer to mechanisms with such implementations as {\em truthful mechanisms}.
+We consider mechanisms that can be {\em implemented truthfully}.
+Besides the outcome, the mechanism also outputs payments which are imposed to the bidders.
+The lottery and the payments should be such that \begin{itemize} \item the expert is incentivized to report her true preferences in order to maximize her (expected) value for the outcome, and \item the bidders are incentivized to report their true values as bids in order to maximize their utility, i.e., their expected value for the outcome minus their payment to the mechanism. \end{itemize} In the following, we refer to mechanisms with such implementations as {\em truthful mechanisms}.

 Interestingly, the theory of mechanism design allows us to abstract away from payments and view truthful mechanisms simply as lotteries.
 Well-known characterizations for single-parameter mechanism design with money from the literature, as well as new characterizations that we prove here for lotteries that guarantee truthfulness from the expert's side, are the main tools we use in order to constrain the design space of truthful mechanisms in our setting.